HanSolo/Sugr-Mon/README.md

 ### Statistics screen
 ![Statistics1](https://github.com/HanSolo/Sugr-Mon/raw/main/screenshots/Statistics1.png)
-The statistics screen contains three diagrams, the first one on top shows you the min and max blood glucose values for the last 30 days as dots that are vertically connected by a thin line.
+The statistics screen contains four diagrams, the first one on top shows you the min and max blood glucose values for the last 30 days as dots that are vertically connected by a thin line.
 The average blood glucose values of the last 30 days will be shown as a line chart.
 On top you can see the range of dates that is visualized and the average value for that range.